 – 21 Broad, Nantucket.

 The inserts also blocked drafts to make the rooms even more comfortable than they were.
 And they’re nearly invisible, so much so that when Dan had to do some maintenance work on a window, he completely forgot the inserts were there.

-But most of the time he remembers, because it’s so much quieter.
+But most of the time he remembers, because soundproofing hotel windows invariably leads to a space being much quieter.
 “You can hear the difference,” he said.
 “You can feel the difference.”

 Interested in learning more about how window inserts can aid in soundproofing hotel windows?
 Head over to our dedicated Hotel Soundproofing page.

 We offer custom solutions to a variety of window performance issues, from insulation and draft-blocking to noise penetration.
 Click the links above to discover how Indow window inserts solve each issue, and find the Indow grade that’s the best fit for your needs.